 Fortunately, ELL, its customers, and the Commission are currently poised to take advantage of these opportunities due to ELL's prudent long-term planning efforts, ELL's customers' investment in the existing generation portfolio, and the Commission's oversight of these efforts and investments.
 ELL is well positioned to continue adding zero-carbon resources to its resource mix in a way that will maintain reliability and provide net benefits to all customers, without shifting costs or burdens to customers of other utilities.
-Coupling those resources with customers solutions, e.g. ELL's recently approved Rider GGO in LPSC Docket No. U-36190, will further enhance ELL's ability to help these customers, and potential customers, meet their sustainability goals by allowing them to directly match portions of their electricity needs with energy from renewable resources.
+Coupling those resources with customers solutions, e.g., ELL's recently approved Rider GGO in LPSC Docket No. U-36190 and ELL's recently proposed Geaux ZERO rider in LPSC Docket No. U-36697, will further enhance ELL's ability to help these current customers, and potential new customers, meet their sustainability goals by allowing them to directly match portions of their electricity needs with energy from renewable resources.
 Additionally, by coupling new renewable resources with such customer solutions, ELL has an opportunity to mitigate the costs of these resource additions and ensure all customers benefit.